DPassarelli/6-mils/docs/OrderRequest.md

 ### `addItems` ⛓

-The same as `addItem`, except that this method accepts an array of items and is chainable.
+The same as `addItem`, except that this method accepts an array of `item`s and is chainable.

 #### Parameters